The Church and the School

 As a Voluntary Aided Primary School we belong to a family of church schools within the Bath and Wells Diocese.
 Central to the mission and work of our diocese is the belief that every child and young person with whom we work should have the opportunity for a life enhancing encounter with Jesus Christ.

 There is an act of collective worship every day and grace is said before the midday meal and prayers end the school day.
 Therefore, the children are regularly reminded of God's presence and his teachings in their daily life at Worlebury St Paul’s Primary School.
+We also have three lovely outdoor spiritual areas and many indoor spiritual spaces where children can be still, pray and reflect.

 Parents have the right to withdraw their children from acts of Christian worship and Religious Education and should inform the school in writing if they wish to do so.
-In these circumstances a child will be asked to work in another classroom with work prepared by the class teacher.
+In these circumstances, a child will be asked to work in another classroom with work prepared by the class teacher.